 Combine this fact with the new ACA mental health benefits requirements and our society's general trend toward electronic communication, and it should come as no surprise that the number of therapists who offer distance therapy is on the rise.
 Unfortunately, so are their liability exposures.

-Before your mental health practice adds distance therapy to its list of services, consider the following:
+Before your mental health practice adds distance therapy, consider the following:

-- New technology can pose risks to patient confidentiality.
 No mental health professional wants to violate HIPAA regulations, but sometimes accidents happen, especially when you're working with new, unfamiliar technology.
 Something as simple as sending an email through an unsecured email platform violates HIPAA policy.
 HealthIT.gov recommends that mental health professionals fully understand any technology platform or device before they use it.
-For more guidance on the use of mobile devices, visit their KNOW THE RISKS website.
-(Related: "Four Reasons Your Business Should Have Cyber Liability Insurance.")
+For more guidance on the use of mobile devices, visit the "Know the risks" website.

-- New technologies have their limits.
-While email, telephones, and video-chat software offer the certain undeniable benefits, it's important to realize that they all have limitations.
+While email, phones, and video-chat software offer certain undeniable benefits, it's important to realize that they all have limitations.
 Email, for example, might be a quick and easy way to communicate, but it doesn't offer the benefit of non-verbal cues when working with a client.
-Any time there is the potential for communication to break down, there is also the potential for your client to be unhappy with — or even injured by — your services.
+Any time there is the potential for communication to break down, there is also the potential for your client to be unhappy with – or even injured by – your services.

-- Speak to your insurance agent.
-You'll need to make sure that your Malpractice Insurance covers telepractice.
+You'll need to make sure that your malpractice insurance covers telepractice.
 Be aware that your policy may cover in-state telepractice, out-of-state telepractice, both, or neither.